Skip to main content

 🛠️ Make sure the IP in your logs are public IPs

-Look at your log files and make sure any proxying mechanism in front of your service provide the X-Forwarded-For source IPs.
+Look at your log files and make sure any proxy in front of your service provides X-Forwarded-For source IPs.

 🛠️ Review and adjust your custom whitelist configuration

-If you create custom whitelist configuration via s02-enrich, make sure it's not discarding legitimate alerts.
+If you create custom whitelist configuration via s02-enrich, make sure it does not discard legitimate alerts.

 Scenarios in simulation mode